orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 1. __Application server setup__: You configure your application server to use the database.
 1. __Orbeon Forms setup__: You configure Orbeon Forms to use the relevant persistence layer.

+You can find more about the relational database schema in the [Relational database schema](relational-db-schema.md) page.

 Support for Oracle, SQL Server, and DB2 are [Orbeon Forms PE][1] features.

 See also [Removing the built-in SQLite database](/configuration/advanced/production-war.md#removing-the-built-in-sqlite-database).